For the latest medical advice, visit NHS.uk/Coronavirus.

 The Department for Education COVID-19 guidance for educational settings

 Staff, young people and children should stay at home if they are unwell with a new, continuous cough or a high temperature to avoid spreading infection to others.
-Otherwise they should attend education or work as normal.

 If staff, young people or children become unwell on site with a new, continuous cough or a high temperature they should be sent home.

 Clean and disinfect regularly touched objects and surfaces more often than usual using your standard cleaning products

 Supervise young children to ensure they wash their hands for 20 seconds more often than usual with soap and water or hand sanitiser and catch coughs and sneezes in tissues posters and lesson plans on general hand hygiene can be found on the eBug website

 The guidance from the Department for Education linked to here covers the following subject areas: